 What Makes a Marriage Christian – Marriage Message #344

-We came across a book titled, The Complete Marriage Book which is written by Dr David and Dr Jan Stoop, published by Fleming H. Revell, that makes some good points on this subject.
+We came across a book titled, The Complete Marriage Book, written by Dr David and Dr Jan Stoop, published by Fleming H. Revell, that makes some good points on this subject.
 We’d like to share a portion of what they wrote, hoping it will speak to your heart for at least a small look at this important issue.
 They write:

 “What makes your marriage Christian?
 I mean distinctly Christian?
 Imagine that you are good friends with another couple who have a very strong, solid marriage.
 But they make no claim to have an interest in being Christians, or in having a Christian marriage.
 Perhaps they go to church with you on Christmas or Easter, but that’s the extent of their interest in spiritual things.